elpachongco/elpachongco.github.io/_posts/2023-11-12-blog-redesign-checklist.md

 - [ ] A way to manage and view history of updates of an article (since it's managed in git).
 E.g. arrow buttons to navigate history of the article.
 - [ ] Comment section.
 (Discuss?
 Bhread?)
+- [ ] Draggable scroll bar or floating icon that will easily scrub the content (mostly for mobile but also for desktop)